Your code never reaches us.

 Your token stays on your device

-Pyor authenticates to GitHub with a token you create and you scope.
+You sign in with GitHub, and Pyor authenticates to GitHub with the resulting token.
 It is stored locally and never transmitted to Pyor:

 The OS secure keychain — macOS Keychain, Windows DPAPI, or Linux libsecret — holds the token.
 The app reads it through the operating system.